-There is something mystical about Grundarfoss, something about the way it plummets into the gorge - to me it looks very majestic and it is well worth doing this short hike to be able to stand right next to it.
+There is something mystical about Grundarfoss, something about the way it plummets into the gorge - to me, it looks very majestic and it is well worth doing this short hike to be able to stand right next to it.

-There you will have to open and close a gate and drive for a very short distance on a gravel road until you reach a closed off water supply area.
+There you will have to open and close a gate and drive for a very short distance on a gravel road until you reach a closed-off water supply area.

 Leave your car next to the closed gate and follow a path on the left side of the water supply area.
 This path will take you straight up to the waterfall.

-On this particular day the light was not good for taking photos, but you can see that it is a beautiful waterfall.
+On this particular day, the light was not good for taking photos, but you can see that it is a beautiful waterfall.